ENAC-CNPA/Speckle.TopSolid/README.md

 Speckle is an open source data platform for interoperability in AEC [Speckle](https://speckle.systems/).

-TopSolid is a CAD-CAM software that allows a continuous workflow from Design to Manufacturing [TopSolid](https://www.topsolid.fr/)
+TopSolid is a CAD-CAM software that allows a continuous workflow from Design to Manufacturing [TopSolid](https://www.topsolid.fr/) should be installed with a valid license.

-It should be installed with a valid license.
+Note : Work is still under progress

 ### Development Setup